naninovel/docs/docs/guide/novel-scripts.md

 @goto ScriptName.Epilogue
 ```

-In case you're using [`@goto`](/api/#goto) action from withing the same script where the label is defined, you can omit the script name:
+In case you're using [`@goto`](/api/#goto) action from within the same script where the label is defined, you can omit the script name:

 ```
 @goto .Epilogue